 kubectl create namespace db

-Store the root password in a Secret instead of plain YAML:
+Store credentials in a Secret

 kubectl -n db create secret generic mysql-auth \